China rivals vie for state backing to buy HP unit

 Xiong Jin, a partner at King & Wood Mallesons, said the NDRC’s only recourse is to restrict Unigroup’s capital from leaving China, but the saga highlights how the agency otherwise lacks an enforcement mechanism to punish unauthorized bidders.

-Controlled by Tsinghua University in Beijing, Unigroup has positioned itself as a champion for China’s technological development after it acquired chipmakers RDA and Spreadtrum in deals totaling $1.6 billion last year.
+Controlled by Tsinghua University in Beijing, Unigroup has positioned itself as a champion for China’s technological development after it acquired chipmakers RDA and Spreadtrum in deals totalling $1.6 billion last year.
 When Unigroup received investment from Intel in October, the two sides pledged to cooperate on research and further Chinese technology.

-Additional reporting by Denny Thomas in HONG KONG; Editing by Ian Geoghegan
+(Additional reporting by Denny Thomas in HONG KONG; Editing by Ian Geoghegan)